 Location: Ancient Site

 The Tomb of Clytemnestra in Mycenae Greece, Peloponnese: The vaulted tomb of Clytemnestra in Mycenae dates to about 1,200 B.C.
-Although it is not certain if this is the true tomb of Clytemnestra, it is believed so because of the golden jewelry that were found inside and that must belong to a queen.
+Although it is not certain if this is the true tomb of Clytemnestra, it is believed so because of the gold jewelry that was found inside and that must belong to a queen.
 In the Hellenistic times, an ancient theatre was constructed above the tomb, which resulted in some damages to the roof and the entrance of it.
-It seems that the tomb had been discovered in the past, because many treasures has been stolen.
+It seems that the tomb had been discovered in the past because many treasures have been stolen.